-- 3. From the installation media, select the appropriate tar file for your platform and un-tar it.
-The ViewDS directories and files are created in the current directory; one of the files is vfinstall in the install directory. - 4.
-Run the script vfinstall.
-You will be prompted to set the VFHOME, MANPATH, PATH and LD LIBRARY PATH environment variables.
+- 2. Log on as the ViewDS System Administrator and create directory where ViewDS will be installed (for example, viewds). - 3.
+From the installation media, copy the appropriate tar file for your platform to the installation directory and un-tar it.
+The ViewDS directories and files are created in the current directory (one of the files is the installation script vfinstall). - 4.
+Run the installation script by entering vfinstall at the command line.
+You will be prompted to confirm the installation location.